ruboto/ruboto/README.md

 Caveats:

 This only works if your changes are all Ruby.
-If you have Java changes (which would generally just mean generating new classes) or changes to the xml, you will need to recompile your script.
+If you have Java changes (which would generally just mean generating new classes) or changes to the xml, you will need to recompile your app.
+The `update_scripts` task will revert to build the complete apk and install it if it detects non-Ruby source changes.

-Also, you need root access to your device for this to work, as it needs to write to directories that are read-only otherwise.
-The easiest solution is to test on an emulator, but you can also root your phone.
+On an actual device, you need to give the WRITE_EXTERNAL_STORAGE permission to your app, and scripts will be updated using the SDCARD on the device/emulator.

+Alternatively, you can also root your phone.

 ### Updating Ruboto's Files